DakotaLMartinez/domain_modeling_with_activerecord/README.md

 ## A Blueprint for Developing a Domain model

 For this, we'll be creating a couple of markdown files to keep our notes in as we work.
 We'll start by describing our project idea in a file called `brainstorm.md`, we'll make a list of the key features that we want and we'll answer a series of questions that will help us come up with a plan for the domain model.
-As we start formaling the plan, we'll sketch out some psuedocode in the `domain.mb` file.
+As we start formaling the plan, we'll sketch out some psuedocode in the `domain.md` file.
 We can have them open side by side as we work so we can distinguish ideas in `brainstorm.md` from our more formalized plan in `domain.md`.

 ### 1. Describe the App we want to build